stadium-software/repeater-datagrid/README.md

 ![](images/PagingRendered.png)

 ## Global Scripts
 The module requires two global scripts.
 The first one is used to set up the repeater to look and function like a DataGrid.
 The second one is used to query the module to find out how the DataGrid is sorted, what page of data must be shown and how many records a page must contain.
-You will use this information when querying the data source.

 ### Initialisation Script
 1. Create a Global Script called "RepeaterDataGridInit"